Probing Neural Topology of Large Language Models: Discussion

 \section{Discussion}

 Neurons in LLMs are connected both structurally through the model's architecture and functionally through their dynamic responses to input linguistic stimuli.
-In this work, we focus on the latter and demonstrate that the language generation performance of LLMs can be reliably predicted from their functional neural topologies using our proposed graph probing approach.
-Beyond the shared sparsity, non-linearity, and early emergence of this topology–performance relationship across models, we also find that different LLMs, despite substantial differences in architectures, parameters, and training data, exhibit highly similar topological patterns, as their neural topologies can be matched with near-perfect accuracy, suggesting a common underlying structure in how token sequences are processed.
-These findings imply that LLMs develop intricate and consistent topological structures among their neurons that are fundamental to their emergent ability to generate coherent language.

-While we have empirically shown a strong dependence between next-token prediction perplexity and neural topology, we have not yet identified specific topological structures such as motifs, or physical metrics like small-worldness and modularity within these neural graphs.
-It remains an open question whether such properties exist in LLMs' neural topology and play a causal role in shaping their language generation capabilities.
-This valuable knowledge, now captured implicitly by the graph probes, may be further uncovered through careful analysis of the learned graph representations.
-Additionally, this paper evaluates LLMs with up to 14B parameters, while leaving graph probing on even larger models for future work due to the substantial computational costs of both LLM inference and connectivity graph construction at that scale.
+In this work, we focus on the latter and demonstrate that the language understanding and generation performance of LLMs can be reliably predicted from their functional neural topologies using graph probing, implying that LLMs develop intricate and consistent topological structures among their neurons that are fundamental to their emergent linguistic ability.
+Besides causal intervention on benchmarks validating LLMs actually leverage their internal neural topology, we also offer practical applications of neural topology in model pruning and hallucination detection.
+While we have empirically shown a stable \textit{default} neural topology and hub neurons in LLMs regardless of input, we have not yet identified more nuanced structures such as motifs, or physical metrics like small-worldness and modularity within these graphs.
+It remains an open question whether such properties exist in LLMs' neural topology and play a causal role in shaping their intelligence.
+Additionally, this paper evaluates LLMs with up to 14B parameters due to computational cost, while leaving even larger models for future work.